HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 ## Problems

-1. Define a function named `isANumber` that takes in a value and returns true if the input is numeric or not.
-Numeric strings are not considered as numbers and should return false.
+1. Define a function named `isANumber` that takes in a value and returns true if the input is numeric, or false if the input is not numeric.
+Numeric strings should not be considered as numbers in this function, and should return false.

         isANumber(23)               // true
         isANumber("42")             // false